w3c/wai-curricula/index.md

 This resource provides a set of role-based curricula for web accessibility.
 It defines the competences and skills for each role, and outlines a set of modules and teaching units to achieve the required knowledge.

-Each teaching unit describes the goals, learning outcomes; teaching, homework, and assessment ideas; and proposed teaching resources.
+## Goal

+These curricula addresses vocational training and academic studies.
 The delivery of courses based on these curricula can be any combinations of in-class, online, and in-house training.
 You may follow entire curricula or use only parts, to create custom courses for your particular needs.

+## Structure

+Each teaching unit describes its purpose; learning outcomes; teaching, homework, and assessment ideas; and proposed teaching resources.
+The following is a list of the current items in the units, and an explanation of its main purpose.

+### Introduction

+Describes the objectives of the unit and sets the foundations for the rest of the contents in the unit.

+### Learning Outcomes

+Describe what the students need to know after completion of the unit.
+This is the essential part of the curricula.

+### Teaching Ideas

+Describe a variety of activities that instructors can perform while teaching these units.
+These are not compulsory, neither they have to follow a specific order.
+You can adapt them to your particular needs, remove some of them or add new ones if necessary.

+### Homework Ideas

+Describe a variety of activities that students can carry out to practice the learning outcomes.
+They can also serve as a guide for instructors to refine their teaching process.
+They are related to what is called formative assessment.
+These are not compulsory, neither they have to follow a specific order.
+You can adapt them to your particular needs, remove some of them or add new ones if necessary.

+### Ideas for Assessment

+Describe a variety of activities that instructors can carry out to assess the performance of students.
+They are related to what is called summative assessment.
+These are not compulsory, neither they have to follow a specific order.
+You can adapt them to your particular needs, remove some of them or add new ones if necessary.

+### Teaching Resources

+Propose a list of resources that can be used to teach the contents in the units.
+It is advisable that you use them as a starting point to build the course, but you can extend the list as you think is best to achieve your particular goals.

 ## Roles to Address